Apple iPhone 6S and 6S Plus

 Those searching for a smartphone for the

-first time can become overwhelmed by the amount of choices available.
+first time can become overwhelmed by the number of choices available.
 There is a

 common misconception that to get the best from a handset, you'll be forking out an arm and a leg or commit to a long-term expensive contract.

 Of course, if you require a phone with the